 Important: Please note that, because of the number of submissions we receive, we can no longer accept work that has been previously published or is about to be published elsewhere; this includes personal blogs and Facebook.
 If, after accepting or publishing a work on IS&T, we find it published elsewhere on an earlier date, we will remove it from our web site.
 (We would also be very grateful if you could keep from posting your works elsewhere after IS&T publication, at least until we have decided on our Pick of the Month shortlist for the relevant month.)

 The only exception to this rule is when we are asking for seasonal submissions to our annual 12 Days of Christmas feature or for our week long National Poetry Day feature in October.

 Please, if your work is accepted, allow at least six months to pass before you send us more work for consideration.

 And was ask you to be patient, there are more of you than there are us!
-We normally try to get back to you within ten weeks.
-There is currently a three month waiting time between work being accepted, and it being published.
+We normally try to get back to you within ten weeks and it is usually much less.
+Sometimes there is a three month waiting time between work being accepted, and it being published.

 We have no resident reviewers but are pleased to accept unsolicited reviews for poetry and short story collections.
 The guideline word-count for a full collection is 700 words, for a pamphlet, 500 words.
 All relevant submission guidelines from the list above also apply to review submissions.